-Copy Control File Copies the current project's control file to other projects and adapts all input and output file names to match the projects' base names.
+- Cut (Ctrl+X) Cuts the selected text and keeps it in the clipboard.
+This action only works on text editors, it has no effect on the graph display. - Copy (Ctrl+C) Copies the selected text to the clipboard.
+On graph displays a pixel image of the graph is copied to the clipboard.
+The resolution can be specified in the preferences (section 28.3.4). - Paste (Ctrl+V) Pastes the content of the clipboard.
+This action only works on text editors, it has no effect on the graph display. - Copy Control File Copies the current project's control file to other projects and adapts all input and output file names to match the projects' base names.
 A dialog will allow to select which projects' control file shall be modified.
-Existing control files will be overwritten.

-Note that this function does not check whether referenced structure files are actually present in all project directories.
-It only manages control files, but not structure files.

-Insert Text Block Inserts the selected pre-defined text block to the current text editor at the cursor's position.
+Existing control files will be overwritten. - Note that this function does not check whether referenced structure files are actually present in all project directories.
+It only manages control files, but not structure files. - Insert Text Block Inserts the selected pre-defined text block to the current text editor at the cursor's position.
 If a graph is shown, this action will do nothing.
-Text blocks can be configured in the preferences dialog.

-Reset File Reverts the current project's control file to the state before the last refinement.
-This function is only used for the Fullprof.2k backend, but not for BGMN, because BGMN usually does not modify STR and SAV files.

-Find and Replace...(Ctrl+F) Searches a string in a control or structure file, and replaces it.
-If "use Regular Expression" is checked, the "Find" keyword will be interpreted as a regular expression pattern.
+Text blocks can be configured in the preferences dialog. - Reset File Reverts the current project's control file to the state before the last refinement.
+This function is only used for the Fullprof.2k backend, but not for BGMN, because BGMN usually does not modify STR and SAV files. - Find and Replace...(Ctrl+F) Searches a string in a control or structure file, and replaces it.
+If "use Regular Expression" is checked, the "Find" keyword will be interpreted as a regular expression pattern. - Preferences...

-Preferences...
 Opens the program's preferences dialog.
-All preference options are discussed in detail in section 23.
+All preference options are discussed in detail in section 28.

-22.3.
+27.3.
 View